 - Accept the app permissions to complete the install.

-You can now open the VPN app from the home screen and sign in.
+You can now open the app from the home screen and sign in.
 Just select a location and hit Connect to get started.

 If your VPN doesn’t make an Android TV app, or Google Play is not an option, grab a USB flash drive and follow these instructions: